 Key areas of the programme

-- Slavery and African-American emancipation struggles;
+- Slavery, migration, and emancipation movements;

 - Immigration and ethnicity;

-- Identity and memory politics.
+- Identity constructions and memory politics.

 During your studies, you will learn alongside talented and highly-motivated students in an international classroom setting.
 Classes are kept relatively small to allow for a high level of interaction with your instructors, all of whom are internationally acclaimed researchers in the field of American Studies.